 The Dukes County Associate Commissioner for Elder Affairs is Vacant.
 We can help you with your preparations for natural emergencies like hurricanes and winter storms.
 We are expecially interested in providing emergency preparation information and materials to the Dukes County Senior Citizens.
 We also have extensive contacts in the community that can help you with other issues.
 Call us and we will be glad to help you.

-The Dukes County Associate Commissioner for Fisheries is Alex Friedman.
+The Dukes County Associate Commissioner for Fisheries is vacant.

-The Dukes County Associate Commissioner for Homelessness is Connie Teixeira.
+The Dukes County Associate Commissioner for Homelessness is vacant.

 The Dukes County Commissioners established the position of Associate Commissioner for Public Health in recognition of the important role that ensuring the health, wellness, and safety of its residents and visitors plays in sustaining our vibrant island communities.

-The Dukes County Associate Commissioner for Youth is Mike Joyce.
+The Dukes County Associate Commissioner for Youth is vacant.